bordeau/mc1/README.md

 Most of the forms use Zod for validation.

-The styling there is my limited knowledge of Bootstrap.
+The styling there is my limited knowledge of Bootstrap and now using React-Bootstrap for main nav bar and accordians

 ## Development